Gaia Data Release 2: Variable stars in the colour-absolute magnitude diagram: Location of variability types in the CaMD

 \subsection{Variability due to rotation and eclipses}

 Figure~\ref{fig:varTypeCMD_Rot} shows stars whose variability is induced by rotation.
-There are three primary categories: spotted stars, stars deformed by tidal interactions and objects whose variability is due to light reflected by a companion.
-Following the nomenclature in the literature (Table~\ref{tab:literature}), we list the following variability classes separately, although we notice occasional overlaps among the definitions of these variability classes.
-The following types are included in Fig.~\ref{fig:varTypeCMD_Rot}. \begin{enumerate} \item $\alpha^2$\,Canum Venaticorum stars; highly magnetic variable Bp and Ap MS stars. \item Spotted stars; rotational modulation variability from spots. \item BY Draconis stars; main sequence stars with late spectral types (K and M) that exhibit quasi-periodic light curves due to spots and chromospheric activity. \item RS Canum Venaticorum stars; spotted stars whose rotation-induced variability is frequently accompanied by other phenomena, such as eclipses and flares. \item Ellipsoidal variables; variability (without eclipses) due to orbital motion of a star distorted by a stellar companion. \item Solar-like stars with magnetic activity.
-Stars of this type in Fig~\ref{fig:varTypeCMD_Rot} are limited to a catalogue focused on the Pleiades, which explains a thin distribution of the main sequence.
-We can see a hint of the binary sequence. \item SX\,Arietis stars; similar to $\alpha^2$\,Canum Venaticorum stars albeit with higher temperature.
-We notice that some overlap of the two distributions occurs for these two variability types. \item Binary systems with a strong reflection component in the light curve with re-radiation of the hotter star's light from the cooler companion's surface. \item FK Comae Berenices stars; spotted giant stars. \end{enumerate}
+There are three primary categories: spotted stars, stars deformed by tidal interactions, and objects whose variability is due to light reflected by a companion.
+Following the nomenclature in the literature (Table~\ref{tab:literature}), we list the following variability classes separately, although we note occasional overlaps among the definitions of these variability classes.
+The following types are included in Fig.~\ref{fig:varTypeCMD_Rot}: \begin{enumerate} \item $\alpha^2$\,Canum Venaticorum stars, which are highly magnetic variable Bp and Ap MS stars. \item Spotted stars, which show rotational modulation variability from spots. \item BY Draconis stars, which are main-sequence stars with late spectral types (K and M) that exhibit quasi-periodic light curves due to spots and chromospheric activity. \item RS Canum Venaticorum stars, which are spotted stars whose rotation-induced variability is frequently accompanied by other phenomena, such as eclipses and flares. \item Ellipsoidal variables, which show variability (without eclipses) due to orbital motion of a star that is distorted by a stellar companion. \item Solar-like stars with magnetic activity.
+Stars of this type in Fig.~\ref{fig:varTypeCMD_Rot} are limited to a catalogue focused on the Pleiades, which explains the thin distribution of the main sequence.
+We can see a hint of the binary sequence. \item SX\,Arietis stars, which are similar to $\alpha^2$\,Canum Venaticorum stars but have a higher temperature.
+We note that some overlap of the two distributions occurs for these two variability types. \item Binary systems with a strong reflection component in the light curve with re-radiation of the hotter star's light from the cooler companion's surface. \item FK Comae Berenices stars, which are spotted giant stars. \end{enumerate}